-Covid-19
+Covid-19 & Other Infectious Diseases

-All must take precautions to avoid transmission of infection and must follow recommended DfE and PHE advice for containment of Covid-19 infection.
+All must take precautions to avoid transmission of infection and must follow recommended DfE and UKHSA advice for containment of Covid-19 infection.
 All staff and pupils should follow enhanced hand hygiene and should have access to washing facilities, soap and hand sanitiser at all times.
-Social distancing must be practiced and all attempts should be made to maintain a distance of 2m where possible.
-If maintaining distance is not achievable, such as in combined spaces, then face coverings must be used as per PHE and DfE current guidance.
-If disposing of bodily waste then extra precautions should be taken, masks, gloves and aprons should be worn when using fluid disposal kits, which should then be disposed of in yellow clinical waste bins.